-Below we give a detailed description of the three categories of
+Below we give a detailed description of the three categories of features.

-- 3.1.1 User Features.
-This group of features includes user profiles and user history behavior sequences. - User profiles f_p^U .
-The user's profile, including their age, gender, - User recent online behavior sequence f{rh}^U .
-The sequence of items recently clicked by the user in the platform; the sequence of items recently ordered by the user in the platform. - User aggregated historical online behavior f{hh}^U .
-The percent- - age of times users buy each type of life service.
+3.1.1 User Features.
+This group of features includes user profiles and user history behavior sequences.

-User offline visitation record f{ov}^U .
+- User profiles f_p^U .
+The user's profile, including their age, gender, etc. - User recent online behavior sequence f^U{rb}.
+The sequence of items recently clicked by the user in the platform; the sequence of items recently ordered by the user in the platform. - User aggregated historical online behavior f^U{hb}.
+The percentage of times users buy each type of life service.
+User offline visitation record f^U{ov}.
+The 50 most visited POIs - User offline visitation record f^U{ov}.
 The 50 most visited POIs (point of interest) by the user in the last six months; the 50 most visited AOIs (area of interest) by the user in the last six months.